 Skills: Current CPR certification; Excellent interpersonal, communication and management skills, Strong computer, writing and communication skills and the ability to multi-task and work with deadlines.

-Skills: Personal car and valid Florida driver’s license, ability to travel, ability to establish cooperative working relationships with guests, colleagues and volunteers.
-Strong computer, writing and communication skills.
+Skills: Personal car and valid Florida driver’s license.
+Ability to establish cooperative working relationships with clients, colleagues and volunteers.
+Excellent customer service skills; interpersonal skills.

 Advocate - The role of the Advocate in the homeless shelter environment is to work in partnership with an assigned Case Manager in order to assure measurable positive outcomes for their jointly assigned resident caseload.
 As the day to day contact, the Advocate encourages their assigned residents to follow their case plan (Pathway) and acts as an on-going support system for these residents.
 The Advocate also performs routine shelter operation tasks such as serving meals, issuing supplies and working with the Facility Operations Manager to maintain safety and security of the facility.
 The Advocate interacts with clients in a supportive way that fosters health, mutual respect, clear communication and positive self regard.